ynput/ayon-documentation/website/docs/addon_usd_artist_usd_intro.md

 ![](assets/usd/usd_intro/asset_layers.png)

 ### Variants
-Assets can have multiple variant sets but only one variant for each variant set can be active at a time.
+Assets can contain multiple variant sets, yet only a single variant within each set can be active at any given moment.

 ![](assets/usd/usd_intro/asset_variant.png)

 ![](assets/usd/usd_intro/asset_variant.gif)

-## What is a USD Shot
+## Understanding a USD Shot
-A USD file that structured in a way that's favorable for shot exchange.
+A USD Shot is a USD file structured to enhance shot exchange.
-It combines different layers from different departments.
+It effectively combines distinct layers from various departments into one streamlined file.

 ![](assets/usd/usd_intro/usd_shot.png)